 The jewel in the Temple Mount crown is the gold-plated Dome of the Rock, the enduring symbol of the city and undoubtedly one of the most photographed buildings on earth.
-As its name suggests, the dome covers the slab of stone sacred to both the Muslim and Jewish faiths.
-It was here that Abraham prepared to sacrifice his son and from which, according to Islamic tradition, the Prophet Mohammed launched himself heavenward to take his place alongside Allah.
+As its name suggests, the dome covers a slab of stone sacred to both the Muslim and Jewish faiths.
+According to Jewish tradition, it was here that Abraham prepared to sacrifice his son.
+Islamic tradition has the Prophet Mohammed ascending to heaven from this spot.

-In asserting the supremacy of Islam, Abd al-Malik had his Byzantine architects take as their model the rotunda of the Holy Sepulchre.
-But not for the Muslims the dark, gloomy interiors of the Christian structures or the austere stone façades; instead, their mosque was covered, both inside and out, with a bright confection of mosaics and scrolled verses from the Quran, while the crowning dome was covered in solid gold that shone as a beacon for Islam.
+Abd al-Malik had his Byzantine architects take as their model the rotunda of the Holy Sepulchre.
+But not for the Muslims the dark, gloomy interiors or austere stone facades of the Christian structures; instead, their mosque was covered inside and out with a bright confection of mosaics and scrolled verses from the Quran, while the crowning dome was covered in solid gold that shone as a beacon for Islam.

 A plaque was laid inside honouring Abd al-Malik and giving the date of construction.
 Two hundred years later the Abbasid caliph Al-Mamun altered it to claim credit for himself, neglecting to amend the original date.
 In 1545, Süleyman the Magnificent ordered that the much-weathered exterior mosaics be removed and replaced with tiles.
 These were again replaced during a major restoration in the 20th century.
 The original gold dome also disappeared long ago, melted down to pay off some caliph’s debts, and is now covered with 1.3mm of gold donated by the late King Hussein of Jordan.
 The 80kg of gold cost the king US$8.2 million – he sold one of his homes in London to pay for it.